On This Page

 • Drink plenty of drinking water, either bottled or supplied by the Tawafa Establishment.

-• Avoid the heat of the day, seek shade, and, whenever possible, travel the stages of Hajj after sunset.
-In the sun, use sunscreen on exposed skin, use the umbrella for shade, and wear socks (not forbidden) if standing barefoot on very hot stone, but beware of slipping.
+• Avoid the heat of the day, seek shade, and (whenever possible) travel the stages of Hajj after sunset.
+In the sun, use sunscreen on exposed skin, use an umbrella for shade, and wear socks (not forbidden) if standing barefoot on very hot stone, but beware of slipping.

 • Do not use unauthorized barbers.